Updated June 2023

 Forecasting Crude Oil Production

 In forecasting crude oil production, we combined expected production from pre-existing producing wells and new wells in each year (see Table S4.2).

 - the number of new wells placed on production,

 - the average initial productivity of the new wells, and

 - production decline rates of the new wells.

 We used a model that also considers prices, royalties, taxes, capital costs, and other costs.
 The model calculates a net present value for representative wells (wells exhibiting average initial productivity rates, length, depth, decline rates, and other characteristics common to an area) for all years within the forecast period, which forms the basis of the forecast.
 The forecast considers limiting factors such as current and future capital market conditions and remaining reserves.

 Initial Productivity Rates

-Table S4.4 shows the forecast initial productivity using historical three-year average rates for new wells by PSAC area.
+Table S4.4 shows the forecast initial productivity using updated average rates for new wells by PSAC area.